Pseudotsuga menziesii, the Queets fir, for 70 years one of the largest known Douglas-firs [C.J. Earle].

 The genus was first described by Carrière with the grand Douglas-fir of North America, Pseudotsuga menziesii, as the type species (it had formerly been placed in Pinus and Abies).
 Some 22 species and 3 varieties have been described, but many of these were discriminated by Flous (1937) on the basis of subtle distinctions in leaf anatomy and largely have not been upheld (Farjon 1990).
 The existence of two North American species (one with two or more infraspecific taxa) is well established.
 In Asia, there is a fair agreement on the number of taxa, as they are geographically and morphologically distinct; however, there is little agreement on the number of species.

-Farjon (2010) finds two species, with one on Japan and one with three varieties in China, and this is the most conservative taxonomy at this time.
-Hermann (1982) finds seven Asian species, while Debreczy and Rácz (2011) find five, one having three varieties.
-There has really been only one molecular study to throw light on this problem.
-Wei et al. (2010) examined five cpDNA regions, two mtDNA fragments and one nuclear gene (LEAFY) in a study that considered all taxa in the genus.
-They found two clades, one North American and one Asian, with the North American clade resolving all three taxa (P. macrocarpa and two subspecies of P. menziesii) and the Asian clade clearly supporting P. forrestii as a good species.
-The cpDNA evidence placed P. japonica sister to the other Asian species, but the nuclear gene placed it sister to P. sinensis and P. sinensis var. gaussenii, and placed P. brevifolia sister to P. forrestii.
-The Taiwan species, P. wilsoniana, had two distinct nuclear DNA sequences, one aligned with P. brevifolia and the other with the P. gaussenii-japonica-sinensis clade, suggesting a hybrid origin for this taxon (or, I would suggest, two separate introductions of Pseudotsuga into Taiwan, first from one clade and then from the other, with subsequent introgression).
-Although these results are preliminary, they do suggest that P. forrestii is a good species, that it is inappropriate to treat P. brevifolia as a variety of P. sinensis, but that P. sinensis var. gaussenii is appropriately treated as a variety, and that P. wilsoniana warrants treatment as a species pending further study.
+As seen in the table above, Hermann (1982) found 6 Asian species, Debreczy and Rácz (2011) found 4, Wu and Raven (1999) found 3 (being focused on China, they did not address P. japonica), and Farjon (2010) found only 2.
+The most recent and complete molecular study to throw light on this problem found 6 discrete taxa, which they nominally treated as full species (Wei et al. 2010).
+They examined five cpDNA regions, two mtDNA fragments and one nuclear gene (LEAFY) in a study that considered all taxa in the genus.
+They found two clades, one North American and one Asian, with the North American clade resolving all three taxa (P. macrocarpa and two subspecies of P. menziesii).
+Results for the Asian clade were less clear.
+The cpDNA evidence placed P. japonica sister to the other Asian species, but the nuclear gene placed it sister to P. sinensis and P. gaussenii, and placed P. brevifolia sister to P. forrestii.
+The Taiwan species, P. wilsoniana, had two distinct nuclear DNA sequences, one aligned with P. brevifolia and the other with the P. gaussenii-japonica-sinensis clade, suggesting a hybrid origin for this taxon (or, perhaps, two separate introductions of Pseudotsuga into Taiwan, first from one clade and then from the other, with subsequent introgression).
+These results suggest that there are probably 6 discrete taxa in the Asian clade, and for the time being, I have largely addressed them at species rank, which is the usual practice among Chinese and Taiwanese botanists.
+I have held P. gaussenii as a variety of P. sinensis largely because of ambiguity: the Flora of China (Wu and Raven 1999) reduced it to synonymy with P. sinensis, but Farjon (2010) found it sufficiently distinctive to warrant varietal rank, and it is distinct but sister to P. sinensis in the molecular analysis (Wei et al. 2010).

+Fossil data indicate that Pseudotsuga arose, as did many conifer groups, at about the time of the Eocene/Oligocene change to a globally cooler and drier climate; the oldest known fossil is from Oregon (Lakhanpal 1958).
 Molecular clock analysis shows that it has been 14.4 to 26.0 million years since the Asian and North American species shared a common ancestor, suggesting that "Pseudotsuga might have originated from North America and then migrated to eastern Asia by the Bering land bridge during the early Miocene" (Wei et al. 2010); this dating agrees with the oldest Asian fossil of Pseudotsuga, Pseudotsuga tanaii Huzioka from the early Miocene Shichiku Flora of northeast Japan (Yabe 2011).
-Origin in North America with Miocene dispersal to Asia via Beringia is remarkably common in the Pinaceae, also being observed in Abies section Amabilis, Picea, and Pinus subsection Strobus (Wen et al. 2016).
+Origin in North America with Miocene dispersal to Asia via Beringia is remarkably common in the Pinaceae, also being observed in Abies section Amabilis, Larix, Picea, Pinus subsection Strobus, and Tsuga (Wen et al. 2016, Feng et al. 2021, Qiu et al. 2024).

 Evergreen trees.
 Bark initially smooth with transverse resin blisters, with age becoming reddish brown, thick and corky, deeply fissured into scaly ridges or flaking.
 Branches often pendulous, irregularly whorled; epicormic branching common on late successional trees.
 Short (spur) shoots absent; leaf scars transversely elliptic, slightly raised proximally but essentially flush with twig distally.
 Buds elongate, not or slightly resinous, apex acute.
 Leaves borne singly, persisting 6-8 years, alternate, short-stalked, linear, flat, green and grooved above, with 2 white stomatal bands each containing 5-8 lines of stomata beneath; 2 marginal resin ducts and 1 vascular bundle.
 Cones borne on year-old twigs.
 Pollen cones axillary, cylindric.
 Seed cones maturing first season, terminal on short branchlets, consisting of numerous spirally arranged scales, each scale 2-ovuled.
 Mature cones shed whole, deflexed or pendent from a 2-10 mm long peduncle, ellipsoid, ovoid, or cylindric, lacking apophysis and umbo; scales persistent, apex rounded; bracts ± exserted, apex 3-lobed with the middle lobe long and narrow.
 Seeds winged; cotyledons 2-12. x=12, 13 (Lipscomb 1993, Li 1975, and pers. obs.).